-The school Early Learning and Childcare facility (ELC) caters for up to 54 3 and 4 year-old children.
-The Early Learning and Childcare facility has its own 'Information for Parents' handbook; please ask at school for a copy.
+The school Early Learning and Childcare facility (ELC) is both an indoor and outdoor satellite provision, which caters for up to fifty-four 3 and 4 year-old children.
+The ELC has its own 'Information for Parents' handbook; please ask at school for a copy.

 "As a major investment

+"As a major investment

 in the future of our

+in the future can provide

 children we can provide

+them with roots and

 them with roots and

 wings"